dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-series-services.markdown

 - fake dependencies with Jasmine
 - fake dependencies with dependency injection

-Hope it convinced you, that writing tests in Angular 2 is not an overly complicated thing.
+I hope this has convinced you, that writing tests in Angular 2 is not an overly complicated thing.

 The code for the article is available in
 [this GitHub repository](https://github.com/blacksonic/angular2-testing-ground "Angular 2 testing ground").